michael-sumner/go-make-things/content/articles/2020/2020-07-23-how-to-create-accessible-subtitles.md

 - HTML
 ---

+_**IMPORTANT:** My advice in this article is wrong.
+[Here's a follow-up on why, and what you should do instead.](/i-was-wrong-about-how-to-create-accessible-subtitles/)_

 One popular design pattern on the web is a heading with a subtitle below it.
 The subtitle is typically bigger than normal body font, but smaller than the main `h1` heading.

 What should the markup for that look like?